daidodo/format-imports/README.md

 #### `-d, --dry-run`

 Test-run the command without modifying or creating any files.
-Useful when you're not sure what will be changed and want to be cautious.
+Useful when you're not sure what will happen and want to be cautious.

 #### `-e, --extension js|ts|jsx|tsx`